darsto/brother-scand/README.md

 If you have successfully run this driver with a different model, please open a github issue and provide debug output logs if possible, so that we can confirm behavior and add a testcase.

+## Troubleshooting

+* Use `build/brother-scan-cli -c your.config` to test your configuration
+  without having to run the service.
+* Add `-d` to your commandline (both for `build/brother-scan-cli` or in the `/etc/brother-scand/scanner.config` file) to collect debug output.
+* Logs of the system service should be located in `/var/log/brother-scand.log`

 ## Running tests